 A tasty pumpkin soup during your walk cannot be missed.
 The different recipes and tastings will be offered during the exhibition.

 1191 kg was the weight of the world’s biggest pumpkin in the year of 2016.
 This world record pumpkin was grown by the Belgium grower Matthias Willemijns.
 In the Belgium village of Kasterlee, a lot of colossal pumpkins are grown every year.
-We are very happy to invite on 23 September all growers from Belgium and any other countries in the park of the Grand-Bigard castle to join the 'Brussels Open Pumpkin Weigh Off' to find out which will be the heaviest one.
+We are very happy to invite on 21 September all growers from Belgium and any other country in the park of the Grand-Bigard castle to join the 'Brussels Open Pumpkin Weigh Off' to find out which will be the heaviest one.

 The weighing of the giant pumpkins starts at 1pm.